Palau Güell: A Glimpse into Gaudí's Early Work and Genius

 Main Facade

 One of the most striking features of Palau Güell is its main facade.
-The building’s exterior is adorned with intricate stone and wrought iron work, showcasing Gaudí’s mastery of traditional materials.
+The building's exterior is adorned with intricate stone and wrought iron work, showcasing Gaudí's mastery of traditional materials.
 The main entrance is particularly impressive, with its parabolic arch and ornate iron gates.
-The main facade features two parabolic entrance arches closed by two huge wrought iron gates.
-Additionally, wrought iron adorned the outer railings of the windows and embellished the coat of arms of Catalonia, topped with a helmet featuring a phoenix.
+The facade features two parabolic entrance arches closed by two huge wrought iron gates, and wrought iron adorns the outer railings of the windows and embellishes the coat of arms of Catalonia, topped with a helmet featuring a phoenix.

-The facade is built entirely of Garraf limestone (from the Garraf region in Catalonia) and is divided into three levels, interrupted on the right-hand side to blend with the house next door.
+The facade is built entirely of Garraf limestone and is divided into three levels.
 On the first two levels, the stone is saw cut and polished, while on level three it was treated with a punch.
-On level two, the main floor’s bay window projects over the street.
+On level two, the main floor's bay window projects over the street.

 Interior Spaces